janbogar/janbogar.github.io/about.md

 ---

 Welcome to my personal page.
 I am Ján Bogár: physicist, student, volunteer, rockclimber, geek, free-time philosopher and hiker.
-I was born at 12.
-November 1990 ( Czechoslovakia at the time), raised in Trenčín (already in Slovakia) and I studied in Bratislava.
+I was born on 12.
+November 1990 in Pardubice (Czechoslovakia at the time), raised in Trenčín (already in Slovakia) and I studied in Bratislava.
 Those who are satisfied with such a brief introduction, I invite you to my [blog]({{site.base_url}}/blog_en), I am sure you will find something of interest there.
 But if you would like to know more about me, please continue.